Chesapeake Affair: Historical context

 While trade with the South was flourishing, the North created a naval blockade to prevent supplies getting to the South.
-Hundreds of Blockade runners would use the port of Halifax to ship their goods between Britain and the Confederate States.
+Hundreds of blockade runners loaded with British arms and supplies would use the port of Halifax to ship their goods between Britain and the Confederate States.
 Much of the coal and other fuels used to run Confederate steamers went through Halifax.
+Halifax's role in arms trafficking for the South was so noticeable that the Acadian Recorder in 1864 described the city's effort as a "mercenary aid to a fratricidal war, which, without outside intervention, would have long ago ended."
+U.S. Secretary of State William H. Seward complained on March 14, 1865: